Hard clam: Distribution

-Habitat

-Shallow water: found intertidally on sand flats, at low tide.
-Hard Clams are found spread throughout the South Atlantic Region.
-They can be found at a depth of 15 meters or more.

 Parasite

 Quahog parasite unknown (QPX) is a parasite that affects the hard shell clam Mercenaria mercenaria.
 While little is known about the disease, research is currently under way in several laboratories.
 This research is fueled by the need to inform aquaculturists, who suffer financially because of the mortality rates in clams that QPX inflicts and the ensuing years in which runs must be left fallow to clear the disease.
-It was discovered along the coast of Cape Cod, Massachusetts in 1995.
+It was discovered along the coast of Cape Cod, Massachusetts, in 1995.

 Quahog parasite X (or quahog parasite unknown [QPX]) disease of the hard clam Mercenaria mercenaria is caused by a poorly known protistan parasite.
 Its DNA sequence analysis places the QPX parasite among the thraustochytrid stramenopiles.
 The QPX parasite is unicellular and possesses at least one flagellum, like most other stramenopile organisms.
 Thraustochytrids are common protists in marine sediments and the water column, but only a few thraustochytrids are known as parasites of marine animals.
 Although QPX disease was first recorded on the Atlantic coast of Canada in the early 1960s, it did not become a major economic problem until its appearance in cultured clams at Prince Edward Island, Massachusetts in 1992, and Virginia in 1997.
 Infected clams are characterized by the presence of blisters or pustules in the mantle and later by gaping and death.